 Mix the eggs in one at a time, making sure to fully incorporate each addition of egg before adding the next one.
 This allows more air to be added to the eggs which will help the cake rise.

-Beat in the vanilla and salt after all the eggs have been well incorporated.
+Beat in the lemon, vanilla, and salt after all the eggs have been well incorporated.

 Next, mix in the flour, alternating with the sour cream.
 I like to add half the flour, then all the sour cream, then the last of the flour.
-You’ll want to mix just until the flour is fully mixed in but be careful to not overmix.
+You’ll want to mix just until the flour is fully mixed in but be careful to not overmix at this point.

 Step 2: Bake the cake